Trump's Frequent Visits Disrupt Palm Beach Life And Businesses

 It's a similar story for nearly every business at Lantana, one of the busiest small airports in the country.
 Flight schools, sightseeing flights and the company that operates the airport say if Trump's visits and the current restrictions continue, they may lose millions of dollars this year.

-Gonzales has been talking to county officials, the Secret Service and his member of Congress about finding a way to allow his planes in the air while Trump is at Mar-a-Lago.
+Gonzalez has been talking to county officials, the Secret Service and his member of Congress about finding a way to allow his planes in the air while Trump is at Mar-a-Lago.
 So far, he hasn't seen success.

 The problem is that this is the peak season, when snowbirds flock to Florida beaches.
-Gonzales says that for his business, time is running out.
+Gonzalez says that for his business, time is running out.

 "Probably another month," he says.
 "Two months at most.
 So every week that they drag their feet puts me closer and closer to closing my doors."

-Note: A previous version of this story misspelled Jorge Gonzalez's last name as Gonzales.